thi-ng/umbrella/examples/svg-waveform/README.md

 yarn build
 ```

-Builds a minified version of the app and places it in `/public`
+Builds a minified version of the app and places it in the `/out`
 directory.

 ## Authors